These are the best console ports you can find on Android

 One of the best things about ports is that they can often save older games that are hard to access with modern technology.
 Not everyone knows how emulators work or still has their old console kicking around that they can dust back off to replay some beloved titles, so ports can bring classics more easily back into the hands of those who love them.

 Case in point, Star Wars: Knights of the Old Republic (aka KOTOR).
-One of the most-beloved games bearing the Star Wars name, KOTOR is an immersive role-playing game where you are the last hope of the Jedi Order.
+One of the most beloved games bearing the Star Wars name, KOTOR, is an immersive role-playing game where you are the last hope of the Jedi Order.
 Packed with nuance and choices for you to make, destiny isn't set with KOTOR.
-You can choose your alignment and affect your outcome by joining the light or dark side of the force.
+Instead, you can choose your alignment and affect your outcome by joining the light or dark side of the force.

-Jam-packed with all the light-saber action you could want, there are over 40 moves that you can learn throughout KOTOR, 8 planets to visit, and 9 possible NPCs that you can recruit to your party.
-If Jedi: Fallen Order got you interested in Star Wars games, then consider giving good ol' KOTOR a try!
+Jam-packed with all the light-saber action you could want, there are over 40 moves that you can learn throughout KOTOR, eight planets to visit, and nine possible NPCs that you can recruit to your party.
+So if Jedi: Fallen Order got you interested in Star Wars games, then consider giving good ol' KOTOR a try!
 It's even free for Play Pass subscribers.

 World of Goo